About-France.com

 2. Using the future tense

-The most normal way to express future events in French is to use the future tense.
+Another common way to express future events in French is to use the future tense.
 This is like English, except for a major difference.
 Unlike English, which uses modal auxiliaries to express the future tense, the future tense in French consists of inflected forms of the verb, and is thus a tense in the strict sense of the word.

 For all verbs, the future tense is formed with the endings: